 Please note that institutional graduate student support at Brown in the form of fellowships or assistantships, including support through institutes or centers, does not result in a sixth-year support guarantee.

 Students submit their DCP forms directly to their programs for review by February 26.
+Programs submit the complete application package to the Graduate School by March 10.
 See the timeline for full details.

 Dissertation Extension Proposal